28 JAN –

 Geelong Waterfront

-With a festival atmosphere, Geelong Waterfront transforms into a buzzing cycling strip as all TAC People’s Ride participants ride the same roads before the world’s elite.
+With a festival atmosphere, Geelong Waterfront transforms into a buzzing cycling strip as all TAC People’s Ride participants ride the same roads before the world’s best female riders take part in the Mapei Cadel Evans Great Ocean Road Race.

-The Esplanade, the historic Cunningham Pier, The Carousel and Steampacket Gardens locale mark both the start and finish lines for all events over the long weekend.
+The Esplanade, the historic Cunningham Pier, the Carousel and Steampacket Gardens locale mark both the start and finish lines for all events over the weekend, not to forget the incredible FREE event on Friday evening that is the GeelongPort Family Ride.

 Barwon Heads & Thirteenth Beach

-As you pass the buzzing Hotel and café at the roundabout, the course takes you towards the picturesque Thirteenth Beach coastline.
+As you pass (or stop for a break at) the buzzing Barwon Heads Hotel and café at the roundabout, the course takes you toward the picturesque Thirteenth Beach coastline.

-Smooth and scenic, Thirteenth Beach Road is a bucket-list experience and one of the most scenic spots to ride a bike in all of Australia!
+Smooth and scenic, Thirteenth Beach Road has been the start to nearly all of Cadel’s home training rides and one of the most scenic spots to ride a bike in all of Australia!

 Torquay & Bells Beach